sigmonsays/sigmonsays.github.io/src/content/post/building-packages-with-docker.md

 - dpkg-buildpackage - 0m55.480s
 - docker - 0m37.421s

-because i'm not interested in explaining how the other 2 methds work, i'll leave that out.
+because i'm not interested in explaining how the other 2 method work, i'll leave that out.
 However, let me explain how the docker build works.

 docker